Fast Facts About Agriculture & Food

-2.1 million farms dot America’s rural landscape.
-About 99 percent of U.S. farms are operated by families – individuals, family partnerships or family corporations America’s Diverse Family Farms, 2016 Edition.
+2 million farms dot America’s rural landscape.
+About 98% of U.S. farms are operated by families – individuals, family partnerships or family corporations (America’s Diverse Family Farms, 2018 Edition).

-One U.S. farm feeds 165 people annually in the U.S. and abroad.
-The global population is expected to increase to 9.7 billion by 2050, which means the world’s farmers will have to grow about 70 percent more food than what is now produced.
+One U.S. farm feeds 166 people annually in the U.S. and abroad.
+The global population is expected to increase by 2.2 billion by 2050, which means the world’s farmers will have to grow about 70% more food than what is now produced.

 Farmers and ranchers receive only 15 cents out of every dollar spent on food at home and away from home.
 The rest goes for costs beyond the farm gate: wages and materials for production, processing, marketing, transportation and distribution.
 In 1980, farmers and ranchers received 31 cents.

-About 8 percent of U.S. farms market foods locally, through direct-to-consumer or intermediated sales.
+About 8% of U.S. farms market foods locally, through direct-to-consumer or intermediated sales.

 Americans enjoy a food supply that is abundant, affordable overall and among the world’s safest, thanks in large part to the efficiency and productivity of America’s farm and ranch families.

 The pounds of feed (grain, forage, etc.) a dairy cow needs to eat to produce 100 pounds of milk has decreased by more than 40% on average in the last 40 years.

 One acre of land can grow a variety of crops, including 50,000 pounds of strawberries or 2,784 pounds (46.4 bushels) of wheat.

 Farm programs typically cost each American just pennies per meal and account for less than one-half of 1% of the total U.S. budget.